Dalas121/Heir_2_The_Throne/README.md

 S44: Home of the North Elves
-- if stored_kalenz.length greater_than 0, that means Kalenz has previously "died" and retreated to the Lintanir
+- if stored_kalenz.length greater_than 0, that means Kalenz has previously "died" and retreated to the Lintanir special bonus if you have Chantal too?

 S45: Underground Channels
+	bigmap: delfador says he knew a grove of woses to be here once (don't go to heavy on the TDG reference; wait until the wose says so) woses give you keys, or something, that was dropped by a man from Weldyn who came here? wouldn't make sense for woses to join you directly, I don't think

 Soradoc event:
+	halt!
+	the sceptre?!
+	whisper whisper whisper
+	you may pass.
+And if you do overthrow Asheviere, please remember our kindness today

 	if Li'sar has the sceptre, Konrad must ask her for it. this is an important interaction, so we have to do this on the bigmap where it's guaranteed, not with smalltalk where it might get missed and vice versa
+	include Delfador's old HttT lines?
+		Listen, you whose eyes are fair but hide a vacuum, do you think I do not know what power can do to one’s soul?
+What evils a person is capable of when truth and righteousness are but scrolls that can be rewritten when a queen grows tired of them?
+		I do know the cup of bitterness poured out on Wesnoth by your mother, child.
+The land has been torn apart.
+The elves know this.
+The orcs know this.
+Undead can feel it.
+Large armies of men march across the plains hunting each other, and when no men remain, outsiders will claim Wesnoth as their home.
+		Enough!
+I can listen to no more of this.
+Princess, you may want to end your mother’s rule, but I will end her life as she ended the life of my father and my brothers.
+Asheviere’s masterwork of treachery will end, and it will end by my blade!

 S47: Test of the Clans